JetBrains/guide/site/go/tutorials/bookstore_rest_api/project_layout/index.md

 ![go_mod](./images/gomod.png)

 To install the packages specified in the `go.mod` file in a Go project, you would typically use the `go mod tidy` command.
-This command ensures that the `go.mod` file matches the source code in the module.

 If you're not interested in typing, then GoLand will help you to automatically download the packages.